 Welcome and Check-In

-Volunteers will greet each group of students on their bus at the drop-off location.
-Once they unload, students will follow the volunteer to the school check-in and student staging area inside the building.
-A school chaperone should check in at the registration table, and groups will be directed to the color-coded holding area corresponding with your lanyards.
-All students from the same school will have the same color lanyard.
-They are required to stay together during their visit.
-We ask chaperones to help keep students together in the staging area.
+A MiCareerQuest Middle Michigan bus greeter will greet each group of students on their bus at the drop-off location.
+Once students unload, the volunteer will lead students and chaperones to the student staging area inside the building.
+Your bus greeter will check you in and direct you to the color-coded industry sector that corresponds with your lanyards.
+All students from the same school will have the same color lanyard – they are required to stay together during their visit.
+We ask chaperones to help keep the students together in the staging area.
 Volunteers will be holding up colored pool noodles, corresponding to each industry sector.
+This volunteer will be your time keeper and will guide you through the event.
 Students and chaperones should gather near them once their group is checked in.
+If there is a student with special needs, please notify your bus greeter at this time.

-Men’s and women’s restrooms are located throughout the building.
-Students will be able to use them at any time.
+Men’s and women’s restrooms are located near the main entrance.
+Restrooms also are located on the first floor of the exhibit area.
+Students will be able to use the restrooms at

 No weapons of any kind are allowed in the facility.
 Law enforcement officers will be on hand.
-Outside backpacks or knapsacks also are not allowed.
+Outside backpacks or knapsacks also are not allowed, nor food and drink.
+There are drinking fountains located at various spots inside the venue.

 Photography and Videotaping

-Students are welcome to use their personal cell phones to take pictures and video at the event to share.
-We will have professional photographers/videographers on hand to capture sights and sounds from the event, which we will share with schools afterward.
+Students are welcome to use their personal cell phones to take pictures and shoot video at the event to share.
+For liability reasons, we request students not bring 35mm DLSR or similar cameras or video equipment.
+We will have professional photographers/videographers on hand to capture sights and sounds from the event, which we will share with the schools afterward.

-Mother Nature will NOT cancel MiCareerQuest Middle Michigan, although we recognize school bus transportation may not be available if a school district cancels classes that day.
-Please check Facebook at micareerquest middle michigan for additional information in the event of inclement weather.
+Mother Nature will not cancel MiCareerQuest Middle Michigan, although we recognize school bus transportation may not be available if a school district cancels classes that day.
+Please check the event website for additional information in the event of inclement weather.

 What To Expect Inside